INSAR Members - Access Your Complimentary Journal Subscription through myINSAR

-The Journal publishes 6 issues a year in both print and electronic formats.
+The Journal publishes 12 issues a year in electronic format.
 The online edition is an automatic benefit of INSAR membership.
-Members can also opt through the publisher to purchase a print edition.

 We hope you will agree that Autism Research is an exciting journal to serve both the scientific community and public by rapidly publishing high quality scientific papers that will promote advances in this important field of research.

 David Amaral, Editor-in-Chief

 For more information on the journal, visit: www.autismresearchjournal.com